NCERT Solutions Class 9 Science Chapter 7 – Free PDF Download

-Solution: By classifying the organisms, it is easier and more convenient to study their characteristics.
+By classifying organisms, it is easier and more convenient to study their characteristics.
 Similarities exhibited by various entities allow us to categorise different entities into a class and hence, study the group as a whole.

 (a) Small frog to big whale